Moyshe-Leyb Halpern

-(The Golden Peacock), was published in 1924.
-Halpern also wrote for satirical magazines and Frayhayt (Freedom), a communist Yiddish newspaper.
-After leaving the Frayhayt in 1928, he lived in Los Angeles for two years.
+That same year he married Rayzele Barron.
+Their son Isaac (Ying) Halpern was born in 1923.
+His second book, Di Goldene Pave, was published in 1924.
+Halpern also wrote for satirical magazines and Morgen Freiheit, a communist Yiddish newspaper.
+After leaving the Freheit in 1928, he lived in Los Angeles for two years.
 He died of a heart attack in New York in 1932.